BLW vs Spoon Feeding

 Before we dive in there are two golden rules.

 Firstly, when making choices about how to introduce solids to your baby (and how to feed them as they continue to grow) the most important thing to keep in mind is feeding responsively.
 Responsively feeding our little ones means that we are sensitive to their preferences and developmental readiness signs.
 Are they continually gagging on finger foods?
 Or are they disinterested in spoon-feeding?
 Whatever approach you choose to begin with, responding to your baby and providing foods and opportunities accordingly, is what is truly baby-led.
-Responsive feeding has been demonstrated to result in significantly improved dietary intake, growth and development in little ones (Vazir et al., 2013)
+Responsive feeding has been demonstrated to result in significantly improved dietary intake, growth and development in little ones.1

 Spoon-Feeding: The Traditional Approach